Meltham: Sport

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+The town receives its radio signals from the nearby Holme Moss transmitter which broadcast BBC Radio Leeds, BBC Radio 1, 2, 3 and 4.
+Other radio stations that cover the town are Heart Yorkshire, Capital Yorkshire, Hits Radio West Yorkshire, and Greatest Hits Radio West Yorkshire.

+Meltham is served by the local newspaper, Huddersfield Daily Examiner.

 Arts

 Music

 Meltham is home to the Meltham and Meltham Mills Band, which was established in 1846 as a brass band.
 They became the first band to win the British Open Title for three consecutive years, a feat only matched by 5 others.

+The celebrated electric guitar amplifier company Matamp is based in Meltham.

 Television

 Meltham has been used as part of the location for several television projects.
 The third episode in 1995's Coogan's Run was set in and around Meltham Parish Church Hall.
 In addition scenes of long-running BBC sitcom Last of the Summer Wine and ITV drama Where the Heart Is used some Meltham houses as character's homes.
 The scout hut has also been used as well as streets for shooting outdoor scenes.